 Nick Crispino

 I am a first-year PhD student at Washington University in St. Louis, where I am part of the McKelvey School of Engineering and work on natural language processing.
-I am in the WashU NLP Group, advised by Professor Chenguang Wang.
+I am a member of the WashU NLP Group, advised by Professor Chenguang Wang.

 GitHub / Twitter